Institution: Institutions and economic development

 likely to become stronger over time and show a general pattern of isomorphism regarding stronger safeguards for durability."
 This demonstrates that institutions running independently and further creating spaces for the formation of smaller groups with other goals and objectives is crucial for an institution's survival.

 Additionally, technological developments are important in the economic development of an institution.
-As detailed by Brian Arthur in "Competing Technologies, Increasing Returns, and Lock-in by Historical Events," technological advancements play a crucial role in shaping the economic stability of an institution.
+As detailed by Brian Arthur in "Competing Technologies, Increasing Returns, and Lock-in by Historical Events", technological advancements play a crucial role in shaping the economic stability of an institution.
 He talks about the "lock-in" phenomenon in which adds a lot of value to a piece of technology that is used by many people.
 It is important for policymakers and people of higher levels within an institution to consider when looking at products that have a long term impact on markets and economic developments and stability.
 For example, recently the EU has banned TikTok from official devices across all three government institutions.
 This was due to "cybersecurity concerns" and data protection in regards to data collection by "third parties."
 This concern regarding TikTok's growing popularity demonstrates the importance of technological development within an institutional economy.
-Without having an understanding of what these products are doing or selling to the consumers, there runs a risk of it weakening an institution and causing more harm than good if not carefully considered and examined by the individual actors within an institution.
+Without understanding of what these products are doing or selling to the consumers, there runs a risk of it weakening an institution and causing more harm than good if not carefully considered and examined by the individual actors within an institution.
 This can also be seen in the recent issue with Silvergate and money being moved to crypto exchanges under the SEN Platform institution, which has led the bank to "delay the filing of its annual report due to questions from its auditors."
 Additionally, they lost many crypto clients the next day allowing the bank's stock price to fall by 60% before it stabilized again.
-These examples demonstrate the ways in which institutions and the economy interact, and how the well being of the economy is essential for the institution's success and ability to run smoothly.
+These examples demonstrate the ways in which institutions and the economy interact, and how the well-being of the economy is essential for the institution's success and ability to run smoothly.

+A relationship between democracy and economic growth has been shown.